ZodiacalComet/green2epub/README.md

     --cover paste-author-cover.png 001-paste-author.txt 002-paste-author.txt 003-paste-author.txt
 ```

-Maybe you ~~need~~ like having subjects on EPUBs, for that you can provide the `--subject` flag as many times as needed like so:
+Maybe you ~~need~~ like having subjects on EPUBs, for that you can provide the `--subject`/`--tag` flag as many times as needed like so:

 ```sh
   green2epub --title "Paste" --author "Author" --output "Author - Paste.epub" \